401 Sgt. Ed Holcomb Blvd. S.

 Water and Sewer Maintenance and Water Production

 The Water and Sewer Maintenance Divisions work together at all times, in other words you have water employees working on the same crews with sewer employees.
 One Superintendent is responsible for maintenance of the water plants, water system, sewer system, etc. One Foreman is responsible for water plants, the second is responsible for the water and sewer system.
-Water Production maintains 17 water wells and 17 water plants seven days a week, 365 days a year.
+Water Production maintains all water wells and all water plants seven days a week, 365 days a year.